2026 Design-Build Workflow Study

 Data not flowing between Precon, VDC, and Ops leading to decisions made on outdated info

 Estimating quantities, model updates, production rates, and schedule logic often drift out of sync, slowing down decision-making during design and early construction.
-Your perspective on how these challenges show up inside your firm will help create a clearer picture of where design-build workflows need to evolve next.

 We're looking for professionals involved in any part of the design-build lifecycle: